 In the event of a termination with "cause" or resignation, each named executive officer would receive no additional compensation.
-However, Ms. Cummings, Mr. Rogers and Mr. Shearer are eligible to retire (see "Payments Upon Retirement," above).
+However, Mr. Wiseman, Ms. Cummings and Mr. Shearer are eligible to retire (see "Payments Upon Retirement," above).

-2008 EQUITY COMPENSATION PLAN INFORMATION TABLE
+2010 EQUITY COMPENSATION PLAN INFORMATION TABLE

-The following table provides information as of January 3, 2009, regarding the number of shares of VF Common Stock that may be issued under VF's equity compensation plans.
+The following table provides information as of January 1, 2011, regarding the number of shares of VF Common Stock that may be issued under VF's equity compensation plans.

-Plan Category 1 (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights 2 (b) Weighted average exercise price of outstanding options, warrants and rights 2 (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))3 Equity compensation plans approved by shareholders 9,661,222 \$ 59.29 7,108,954 Equity compensation plans not approved by shareholders Total 9,661,222 \$ 59.29 7,108,954
+Plan Category1 (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by shareholders 7,837,683 \$ 65.40 12,675,752 Equity compensation plans not approved by shareholders - - Total 7,837,683 \$ 65.40 12,675,752

-- The table does not include information regarding the Executive Deferred Savings Plan and Deferred Savings Plan for Non-Employee Directors.
+1 The table does not include information regarding the Executive Deferred Savings Plan and Deferred Savings Plan for Non-Employee Directors.
 These plans permit the deferral of salary, annual cash incentive and director compensation into, among other things, stock equivalent accounts.
 Deferrals in a stock equivalent account are valued as if deferrals were invested in VF Common Stock as of the deferral date, and are paid out only in cash.
 VF maintains a rabbi trust that holds shares that approximately correspond in number to the stock equivalents, and provides pass-through voting rights with respect to those stock equivalents.
 Stock equivalents are credited with dividend equivalents.
-As of January 3, 2009, there were 261,092 stock equivalents outstanding in the stock equivalent accounts under these plans. - The number of shares includes 1,194,388 restricted stock units that were outstanding on January 3, 2009, under VF's Mid-term Incentive Plan, a subplan under the 1996 Stock Compensation Plan.
+As of January 1, 2011, there were 246,860 stock equivalents outstanding in the stock equivalent accounts under these plans.

+- 2 The number of shares includes 1,245,216 restricted stock units that were outstanding on January 1, 2011, under VF's Mid-term Incentive Plan, a subplan under the 1996 Stock Compensation Plan.
 Under this Plan, participants are awarded performance-contingent Common Stock units, which give them the opportunity to earn shares of VF Common Stock.
 The number of restricted stock units included in the table assumes a maximum payout of shares.
-Actual payout of these shares is determined as described in footnote 4 to the Grants of Plan-Based Awards Table on page 30.
-The number of shares also includes 103,336 restricted stock units that have been awarded to participants but that participants have elected to defer and 43,770 special restricted stock units.
+Actual payout of these shares is determined as described in footnote 4 to the Grants of Plan-Based Awards Table on page 35.
 Restricted stock unit awards do not have an exercise price because their value is dependent upon the achievement of the specified performance criteria and may be settled only for shares of Common Stock on a one-for-one basis.
 Accordingly, the restricted stock units have been disregarded for purposes of computing the weighted-average exercise price.
-Had these restricted stock units been included in the calculation, the weighted-average exercise price reflected in column (b) would have been \$51.06. - Full-value awards, such as restricted stock and restricted stock units, as well as stock options, may be awarded under VF's 1996 Stock Compensation Plan, VF's only plan under which restricted stock/unit awards may be granted.
+The number of shares also includes 76,300 special restricted stock units and 143,259 shares of restricted stock that vest over time and do not have an exercise price.
+Had the restricted stock units and restricted stock been included in the calculation, the weighted-average exercise price reflected in column (b) would have been \$53.18. - Full-value awards, such as restricted stock and restricted stock units, as well as stock options, may be awarded under VF's 1996 Stock Compensation Plan, VF's only plan under which restricted stock/unit awards may be granted.
 Any shares that are delivered in connection with stock options are counted against the remaining securities available for issuance as one share for each share actually delivered.
 Any shares that are delivered in connection with full-value awards are counted against the remaining securities available as three shares for each full-value share actually delivered.